pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 Let's figure out which service is the slowest.

-The average latency can be misleading.
-Instead, it is best to look at the latency at different percentiles to get a more complete picture of what the real latency perception is.

 3. Click the `LATENCY` column title to sort the services by latency.

+It’s good to check multiple percentiles for latency, not just the average, in order to get a better picture of the overall distribution.

 4. Expand the `LATENCY` column by dragging the 3-dot column header divider.